Chinese state media says five suicide bombers carried out Xinjiang attack

 The ETIM has been accused by the United States and China of having ties to al Qaeda, but there is disagreement among security experts over the nature of the group and whether ties with al Qaeda and other militant organisations really exist.

+The top official in Xinjiang, Zhang Chunxian, has called for all forces to be mobilised to find the perpetrators, vowing to "crush the swollen arrogance of terrorists", the Xinjiang government said on its official news website.

-(Additional reporting by Li Hui, Sui-Lee Wee and Megha Rajagopalan in BEIJING and James Pomfret in HONG KONG, Writing by Sui-Lee Wee; Editing by Simon Cameron-Moore)
+(Additional reporting by Li Hui and Sui-Lee Wee in BEIJING and James Pomfret in HONG KONG, Writing by Sui-Lee Wee; Editing by Simon Cameron-Moore)

 BRUSSELS European Council President Donald Tusk said Britain would mostly hurt itself if it left the European Union without an agreement.